amalrajpc/A-checklist-to-protect-your-OTP-authentication-/README.md

 # A-checklist-to-protect-your-OTP-authentication-
-I'm here to help pentesters by offering a concise checklist of items to help them verify the  OTP authentication.
+I'm here to help pentesters by offering a concise checklist of OTP authentication.

   Check whether the OTP is present in the response body.